marijnh/Eloquent-JavaScript/07_robot.md

 const roadGraph = buildGraph(roads);
 ```

-Given a an array of edges, `buildGraph` creates a map object that, for
+Given an array of edges, `buildGraph` creates a map object that, for
 each node, stores an array of connected nodes.

 {{index "split method"}}